Brexit: Sectorial effects

+Forecasts were made at the time of the referendum that Brexit would impose trade barriers, leading to a decline in trade between the United Kingdom and the European Union; however, after a dip in 2020 as result of worldwide lockdowns, by 2022 trade in both directions had risen to higher levels than before Brexit.
+Goods trade had fallen but was outweighed by an increase in professional services.

+Immigration

+Since the full implementation of Brexit, more EU nationals are leaving the UK than moving to it.
+After Brexit, the number of EU citizens who were refused entry to the UK increased fivefold.
+Of the 1,218,000 immigrants who came to the UK in 2023, only 126,000 were citizens of EU member states.
+BBC reported that "In the 12 months to June 2023, net EU migration was -86,000, meaning more EU nationals left the UK than arrived".

+Finance

+A 2025 report estimated that Brexit has caused a £20 billion productivity decline in the UK financial sector, as major firms shifted staff and assets to EU cities such as Frankfurt and Paris.
+Policymakers are exploring measures to revive competitiveness outside the single market.

 Cultural references

 Brexit has inspired many creative works, such as murals, sculptures, novels, plays, movies and video games.
 The response of British artists and writers to Brexit has in general been negative, reflecting a reported overwhelming percentage of people involved in Britain's creative industries voting against leaving the European Union.
 Despite issues around immigration being central in the Brexit debate, British artists left the migrants' perspective largely unexplored.
 However, Brexit also inspired UK-based migrant artists to create new works and "claim agency over their representation within public spaces and create a platform for a new social imagination that can facilitate transnational and trans-local encounters, multicultural democratic spaces, sense of commonality, and solidarity."